davidm/lua-inspect/README.txt

 Steve Donovan for discussions on design, SciTE and ExtMan.
 Fabien Fleutot for Metalua and discussions.
 SciTE suggestions/fixes by Tymur Gubayev.
-Peter Odding for VIM editor support [2]
+Peter Odding for VIM editor support [2].

 == Bugs ==

 Please report bugs via github <http://github.com/davidm/lua-inspect/issues>
-or just "dee em dot el you ae at em ae tee ayche two dot ow ar gee", or if you prefer neither, append to the wiki page
+or just "dee em dot el you ae at em ae tee ayche two dot ow ar gee", or if you prefer neither then append to the wiki page
 <http://lua-users.org/wiki/LuaInspect>.

 == References ==